lauraskelton/secrethandshake/README.md

 Refreshing the Access Token
 ------
 Eventually (after 2 hours I believe), your `access_token` will expire.
 Suddenly, instead of returning the JSON you were expecting, it will return JSON containing a `message` with the value `unauthorized`.
 When this happens, it's time to try refreshing your `access_token`.
-Just like getting the original `access_token`, this needs to be a POST request to the `oauth/token` URL, but with slightly different POST request parameters, since we are now using the `refresh_token` to get the `access_token`, instead of using the Authorization Code to get the `access_token`.
+Just like getting the original `access_token`, this needs to be a POST request to the `oauth/token` URL, but with slightly different POST request parameters, since we are now using the `refresh_token` to get the `access_token`, instead of using the `code` to get the `access_token`.

 * URL: `https://www.hackerschool.com/oauth/token`